Math Honor Society: Why You Should Join

 - All scholarships will be delivered to the recipient’s college or university for tuition, fees, books, or other educational expenditures.
 Scholarships will be valid for 18 months after the recipients are notified.

 - The beneficiary must be enrolled full-time at a recognized institution or university to receive these funds.

 - Each chapter may submit no more than two Mu Alpha Theta scholarship submissions per year.
 The chapter’s sponsor will decide how nominees are chosen based on the criteria mentioned.

 The Mu Alpha Theta Scholarship for Two-Year College Students is awarded to outstanding full- or part-time two-year college students who are active members of a Mu Alpha Theta chapter.

-The applicant should be enrolled in adequate hours so that at the conclusion of the academic year in which they apply, they will have completed at least 30 semester college credits (or equivalent quarter hours).
+The applicant should be enrolled in adequate hours so that at the conclusion of the academic year in which they apply, they will have completed at least 30-semester college credits (or equivalent quarter hours).

-The recipient will have gone above and above as a mathematics student to further the goals of Mu Alpha Theta by serving as a leader in their local chapter, being an eager participant in community projects, and volunteering their time to help others in the mathematics field.
+The recipient will have gone above and beyond as a mathematics student to further the goals of Mu Alpha Theta by serving as a leader in their local chapter, being an eager participant in community projects, and volunteering their time to help others in the mathematics field.

 All scholarship awards will be sent to the recipient’s college or university to be used for tuition, fees, books, or other educational expenses within 18 months of the date of the award.

 Each chapter may submit no more than two nominations for this award per year, with the number set at the discretion of the chapter sponsor.
 Members serving for two years are also eligible to qualify for the Governors’ Leadership and Service Award.

 Why should you join Mu Alpha Theta?
 Mu Alpha Theta holds mathematical contests and a national convention for students and instructors interested in math-related events.
 Both of these events are valuable because they are both educational for members and allow students to meet individuals who are like-minded and share their passion for mathematics.